KxSystems/docs/docs/license/gcp.md

     will automatically cease.

-15. For the avoidance of doubt, User disclaims all right, title and interest in the Kdb+ Software (whether in whole or in part), regardless of whether such Kdb+ Software is embedded in an application or program developed by you.
-Such Kdb+ Software (including if the Kdb+ Software is embedded in an application or program developed by you) shall vest in and be owned by KX absolutely pursuant to section 5.1 of this Agreement.
-You shall not apply for or register any patents, trademarks, trade names, inventions, copyrights, know-how or trade secrets relating to the design, manufacture and operation of any application or program if any such application or registration includes any reference to or any aspect of the Kdb+ Software (whether in whole or in part).
+15. For the avoidance of doubt, User disclaims all right, title and interest in the kdb+ Software (whether in whole or in part), regardless of whether such Kdb+ Software is embedded in an application or program developed by you.
+Such Kdb+ Software (including if the kdb+ Software is embedded in an application or program developed by you) shall vest in and be owned by KX absolutely pursuant to section 5.1 of this Agreement.
+You shall not apply for or register any patents, trademarks, trade names, inventions, copyrights, know-how or trade secrets relating to the design, manufacture and operation of any application or program if any such application or registration includes any reference to or any aspect of the kdb+ Software (whether in whole or in part).

 ## 6. Limited warranty

-1. To the extent permitted by law the Kdb+ Software is provided “as is”.
-There are no express or implied warranties relating to the Kdb+ Software, the documentation, and KX expressly disclaims any implied warranties of merchantability, fitness for a particular purpose satisfactory quality and non-infringement.
-KX does not warrant and hereby disclaims any implied warranty that the operation of the Kdb+ Software will be error-free or uninterrupted.
+1. To the extent permitted by law the kdb+ Software is provided “as is”.
+There are no express or implied warranties relating to the kdb+ Software, the documentation, and KX expressly disclaims any implied warranties of merchantability, fitness for a particular purpose satisfactory quality and non-infringement.
+KX does not warrant and hereby disclaims any implied warranty that the operation of the kdb+ Software will be error-free or uninterrupted.

 ## 7. Indemnification